JayesonLS/TandyCircuitsAndLogic/README.md

-CocoProgrammableLogic
+TandyProgrammableLogic
 =====================

-Programmable Logic for Tandy Color Computer (Coco) Projects
+Programmable Logic for use with Tandy  Computers

 See the main source file (.pld for WinCUPL projects) in each folder for specific details.
 Check that the compiled file (.jed) is up to date